Construction of the Lax pairs for the delay Lotka-Volterra and delay Toda lattice equations and their reductions to delay Painleve equations

-The method discussed in this paper can be applied to other delay soliton equations, such as the delay Toda lattice, delay sine-Gordon, and delay KdV equations~\cite{Nakata1,Nakata2} similarly.
-We intend to construct the Lax pairs and conserved quantities of them in our future studies.
-In addition, we address the delay \pain\ II equation, which has not been studied much for a long time, in our forthcoming paper by using the results of this paper.
+The discussions in this paper can be applied to other delay soliton equations, such as the delay sine-Gordon equation~\cite{Nakata1}, and delay KdV equation~\cite{Nakata2} similarly.
+In future studies, we intend to construct their Lax pairs and conserved quantities and reveal relationships with Painlev\'e equations.

+In section \ref{sec_reduction}, we showed the $2$-periodic reductions of the delay LV and Toda lattice equations lead to the already known delay Painlev\'e I I and I I I equations.
+In addition, the same reductions of the discrete-time delay LV and Toda lattice equations yield equations (\ref{dlydisp2_nl}) and (\ref{dlydisp3_nl}), which lead to the already known discrete and delay Painlev\'e I I and I I I equations as shown in figures \ref{fig_LV} and \ref{fig_TL}.
+Thus, equations (\ref{dlydisp2_nl}) and (\ref{dlydisp3_nl}) can be considered as higher order analogues of the discrete Painlev\'e I I and I I I equations respectively.

+The connection between delay soliton equations and delay Painlev\'e equations obtained in section \ref{sec_reduction} allows us to apply the results of delay soliton equations to delay Painlev\'e equations.
+In section \ref{sec_detsol}, using the above reductions, we derived the $N$-soliton-type determinant solutions of the autonomous versions of the delay Painlev\'e I I and I I I equations, extending the 3-soliton-type solutions obtained in~\cite{Berntson}.
+The reason why the autonomous ordinary differential equations have such arbitrarily large determinant solutions is because they contain delay parameters.

+We also constructed the Casorati determinant solution of a type of higher order analogue of the multiplicative discrete Painlev\'e I I equation (\ref{dlydisp2_alt_nl_1_particular}) and (\ref{dlydisp2_alt_nl_2_particular}) by direct calculation.
+In this higher order analogue, the iteration in the column direction in the determinant is generalised from increasing by 2 to increasing by $\alpha$.
+We expect higher order analogues of the discrete Painlev\'e I I and I I I equations (\ref{dlydisp2_nl}) and (\ref{dlydisp3_nl}) to have the Casorati determinant solutions similarly.
+In addition, the method of constructing Lax pairs proposed in this paper can be applied to delay Painlev\'e equations.
+In our forthcoming paper, we discuss these issues.